 I have published 20 peer-reviewed papers in more than 10 high-esteemed real estate and finance journals such as the Journal of Corporate Finance, Journal of Banking and Finance, Regional Science and Urban Economics, Journal of Real Estate Finance and Economics, Energy Economics.
 I am a regular panelist on topics related to affordable housing and infrastructure finance.
 I have disseminated my research in more than 50 conferences and symposiums, frequenting the Allied Social Sciences Association (ASSA) and the American Real Estate and Urban Economics Association (AREUEA).
 I am a research affiliate at the ESCP Institute of Real Estate Finance and Management and the UCL Centre for Finance.
 I also serve on the BSCPM Advisory Board.
 I have been involved in various roles including co-director of research and PhD programme director.

-Stani's research has been recognized by highly competitive research and industry awards.
-These include the highly esteemed Hormer Hoytt Research Prize in 2020, best paper at the Asian Real Estate Society by the Royal Institution of Chartered Surveyors (RICS) in 2018, best paper for 'Thinking out the Box' by the Homer Hoyt Institute in 2015, best research output by Cushman and Wakefield (DTZ) in 2014, and best research output by the University of Reading Research Endowment Trust Fund in 2014.
+My research has been received highly competitive research and industry awards.
+These include the Hormer Hoytt Research Prize in 2020, Royal Institution of Chartered Surveyors (RICS) best paper award at the Asian Real Estate Society in 2018, Homer Hoyt Institute best paper prize for 'Thinking out the Box' in 2015, best research output by Cushman and Wakefield (DTZ) in 2014, and best research output by the University of Reading Research Endowment Trust Fund in 2014.